Read Aloud Tips for Parents

 Gift shops

-Where ever I can get my hands on books!
+Wherever I can get my hands on books!

-Need a few recommendations for great read aloud books???
+Need a few recommendations for great read-aloud books???

 Animal Colors or Animal Shapes by Christopher Silas Neal